 Final draft by a certain day; the doc is locked from editing, and contributors may only comment.
 During this time, you are reviewing for technical accuracy and editorial flow.

-The whole process could take about a month during the beta cycle.
+The whole process can take weeks or a month during the beta cycle.

-Before introducing a material change, make sure you can clearly explain the value this change brings, address possible concerns in advance, and prepare to have some discussion.
-Of course, it is much easier to make small changes than big ones, so keep that in mind.
-Sometimes a change might need to be introduced, discussed, and tabled so that the release process can continue and reintroduced for the next release cycle.
+Before introducing any change, make sure you can clearly explain the value it brings, address possible concerns in advance, and prepare to have some discussion.
+Of course, it is much easier to make small changes during the release cycle than big ones, so keep that in mind.
+Bigger changes might need to be introduced, discussed, and tabled so that the release process can continue and be reintroduced for the next release cycle.
 This is perfectly okay and a natural part of working within open source.
 Embrace it!

 When sharing the link in any public channel, clearly state what you share.
 Explain the process and resources you used to produce the document.
 This helps to provide context to the community on how you made your decisions.
-Here’s an example post in the release-leads channel about the RC 3 post for 6.0.
+Here’s an example of the RC 3 post for 6.0 in the release leads channel.
 Knowing what context (or lens) everyone else uses to read and interpret your comments is impossible, so taking extra time to communicate thoughtfully is very beneficial in the project.
 It also makes it much easier to reference your work in the future.

 Ways to contribute (H2)